 - Best sprayed with Roundup or Zero (please be careful and follow instructions very carefully) or use a selective product containing MCPA or Dicamba, be careful on Buffalo’s.

-- Registered Products include: Lawn Solutions All Purpose Weed Control available from Glenview Turf’s Turf Consultants and Project Consultants.
+- Products include: All Purpose Weed Control available from Glenview Turf’s Turf Consultants and Project Consultants.

 - A weed that spreads by a tough wirey root system with small nut like tubers that form on the roots

 - It is a perennial weed with grass like leaves in the shape of triangular flower stems which bear flowers and seeds in umbrella like heads with a reddish-purple or brown appearance